black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 # Step 34
 Now that you have a better understanding of how the getMode function works, you can remove the console.log(getMode(numbers)) statement from the calculate function.

+# Step 35
+Returning the counts variable was only for testing purposes.
+Now that you are done testing, remove the return counts line from the getMode function.